The Best Fall and Winter Vegetables to Plant in Houston

 For a winter harvest, plant rutabaga around the first week of October.
 You can plant them later in the season as well, so long as the soil is loose and workable.
 The ideal temperature for them to grow in is 50-65 degrees, so you won’t have to worry about it getting too chilly for them to develop properly.

-For more information on planting cool-weather vegetables in fall and winter, visit us at Plants for All Seasons and talk to one of our experts!
+For more information on planting fall and winter crops and cool-weather vegetables, visit us at Plants for All Seasons and talk to one of our experts!
 We’ll be happy to hook you up with some sweet starter plants and seeds for a booming veggie garden.